TalMizrahii/Dynamic-Dictionary/README.md

 # Dynamic-Dictionary
-A dynamic dictionary written to Introduction for Computer Science course.
+A dynamic dictionary written for Introduction To Computer Science course.

 Support multiple languages and dynamicly allocating information to store data.